 How about a healthy breakfast or snack that captures the best fruit flavors of the season?
-Nectarine Toast with Honey Goat Cheese is simple and totally delicious…toasty bread with soft cheese, juicy nectarines, a drizzle of honey and sprigs of fresh basil.
+Fruit Toast is simple and totally delicious…toasty bread with soft cheese, juicy nectarines, a drizzle of honey and sprigs of fresh basil.

 I’m a firm believer in calling things exactly what they are.
 For example, I thought for a minute about naming this recipe “Nectarine Tartine”, but it rhymes weird and can we just admit that what follows here is just actually good old fruit toast?
 I totally agree.

 The idea here is so simple!
 Just fresh bread, cheese, fruit, olive oil, flaky sea salt and basil.
 This is one of those easy recipes that you’ll want to make over and over, and if you’ve never had such a thing, you’re going to LOVE it.